shyamtawli/devFind/README.md

 Once your changes are merged, your profile data will be added to the project's `Profile.json` file and your profile will be displayed on the project's website.

 Thank you for contributing to our open-source project!
-We appreciate your support.
+We appreciate your support 🚀